-The workers compensation lawyers at Gold, Albanese, Barletti & Locascio, L.L.C. have decades of experience representing injured workers throughout the state of New Jersey, including Morristown and Red Bank where our offices are located.
+The workers' compensation lawyers at The Law Offices of Gold, Albanese, Barletti LLC have decades of experience representing injured workers throughout the state of New Jersey.

 What Qualifies as a Workers Compensation Injury in New Jersey?

 Injury Due to Machinery or Equipment

 Injuries Sustained Due to Lifting, Bending, or Twisting

 Vehicle Accident While Driving for Work

 Generally, in order to be able to file a workers' compensation claim, you must meet four basic requirements: